Home » Posts tagged 'progress' (Page 2)

 Technology and Its Discontents

-Tucked within the pages of the January issue of the Agriview, a monthly farm publication published by the State of Vermont, was a short survey from the Department of Public Service (DPS).
-Described as an aid to the Department in drafting their “Ten Year Telecom Plan”, the survey contains eight questions, the first seven of which are simple multiple-choice queries about current internet and cell phone service at the respondent’s farm.
-The final question is the one that caught my eye:
+Technology and Its Discontents Tucked within the pages of the January issue of the Agriview, a monthly farm publication published by the State of Vermont, was a short survey from the Department of Public Service (DPS).
+Described as an aid to the Department in drafting their “Ten Year Telecom Plan”, the survey contains eight questions, the […]

 The Golden Rule of Technological Progress: Innovation Doesn’t Solve Problems, It Creates Them

-See that thing up there?
+The Golden Rule of Technological Progress: Innovation Doesn’t Solve Problems, It Creates Them Image from RealPharmacy See that thing up there?
 It is an autonomous security robot, something that’s becoming fashionable nowadays.
 Obviously, for every problem, there has to be a technological solution.
-So, what could go wrong with the idea that the problem of homeless people can be solved by means of security robots?
+So, what could go wrong with the idea that the problem of […]

 Geopolitical Tensions Are Designed To Distract The Public From Economic Decline